- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - Australian + EUCitizenships

-Who am I: I am a product-focused, solution-orientated software engineer with a passion for driving innovation and strategic growth.
+Who am I: I am a senior full-stack engineer with 18 years building and a track record of selling technical solutions.
 I excel within a culture of excellence, leading teams to deliver impactful and exceptional web applications and websites that align user needs with business objectives.
-With a SOLID technical background in WordPress, Laravel, VueJS, SEO, and more, I manage projects effectively through their lifecycle, leveraging logical and analytical thinking, customer service expertise, sales aptitude and a deep understanding of human behavior and change management.
-My skillset ensures that solutions consistently exceed stakeholder expectations and create lasting value for users and businesses alike.
+I manage projects effectively through their lifecycle, leveraging logical and analytical thinking, customer service expertise, sales aptitude and a deep understanding of human behavior and change management.

 A quick snapshot of how I got here, my history and relevant skills.